filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 ```

 - Run the Provider contract tests locally with `pytest -m "provider and customers__sns"` command and observe the failure.
-  The Provider team got the immediate feedback that their changes are incompatible with the existing Consumer contract.
+  The Provider team got immediate feedback that their changes are incompatible with the existing Consumer contract.

 ```diff
 Failures: